lambda-music/lambda-music/docs/arguments.md

 default-mode.
 The filename argument is optional.
 If any filename argument is given, then the Lamu's main-editor opens the specified file.

-This Lamu's default behavior can be customised.
+This default behavior can be customised.
 The way to customize the behavior is described later.

 # Command-line Parameter in Advanced-Mode #
 Lamu's command-line parameter is a simple scripting language.
 Let's call it _Lamu-Script_.
 The purpose of Lamu-Script is to specify how Lamu should run.

-Lamu consists a number of components and its command-line parameter can specify which components to be instantiated at boot-time.
+Lamu consists a number of components.
+And the command-line parameter can specify which components to be instantiated at boot-time.
 For example, Lamu has a HTTP server component which enables remote clients to execute Scheme command on the server where Lamu is running.
 And Lamu also has a HTTP client component which enables accessing to the HTTP server.
 The Lamu's advanced-mode command-line parameter can specify how Lamu should run.

-In order to enable the advanced-mode of command-line parameter, put a keyword `advanced` at the first argument.
+In order to enable the advanced-mode, put a keyword `advanced` at the first argument.

 ```bash
 > lamu advanced [command] ([argument]...)